tmaiaroto/discfg/README.md

 ## Motivations Behind discfg

-Two main motivating factors behind making yet another distributed configuration service:
+Three main motivating factors behind making yet another distributed configuration service:

 1. Cost.
 Using DynamoDB (and Lambda to access discfg through a REST API) is incredibly cost effective.
 There is no server in this situation so it is always cheaper than using something like etcd.
 Usually significantly so.

 2. It's focused on AWS for a reason.
-When you build out applications using Lambda, you need a distributed configuration.
+When you build out applications using Lambda, a distributed configuration helps.
 So many decisions around discfg and its designed are based on using AWS services.

 3. Developers.
 We need to share certain configuration data between each other and do a better job of keeping a lot of hard coded configuration out of our code.
 Not only do we see tons of sensitive credentials